BigShuiTai/Wind-Data-Plotter/README.md

 ## Modify targeted file in HY Plotter

-If you want to load HY-2/CFOSAT data in HY Plotter correctly, you must modify the targeted file parameter.
+If you want to load HY-2/CFOSAT data in HY Plotter correctly, you must modify the targeted file parameter `hy_file` or `file`.
 Here's an example:
 ```py
 # demo codes
 route = "C:/Users/Administrator/Desktop/Sat/"